Employee Manual - Field Employees - English

 Family Care and Medical Leave

-• An employee with a serious health condition
+• Serious health condition

-• Caring for a seriously ill child, spouse, or parent
+• Caring for ill family member

 Military Leave